willdurand/willdurand.github.io/_posts/2022-04-11-on-writing-a-network-stack-part-2.md

 In [Part 1 of this two-part story][part-1], I presented some of the network protocols that I implemented when I started writing a network stack from scratch.
 In this second part, I continue to climb the different layers of this stack.
-After having introduce UDP, I'll describe two "high" level network
+After having introduced UDP, I'll describe two "high" level network
 protocols: DHCP and DNS.

 ![ArvernOS network stack in (early) 2022](/images/posts/2022/02/arvernos-network-stack-202201.webp)